How to Improve Your IT Infrastructure by Making Smart Technology Investments

 Ask the Right Questions

-Overall, to determine where to best invest your dollars to improve IT infrastructure services, you need to understand how new technologies work and where they are going in the future.
+To determine where to best invest your dollars to improve your IT infrastructure, you need to understand how new technologies work and where they are going in the future.
 You need to know how your organization – and your competitors’ organizations – might use them.
 Questions to ask include:

 - Is it going to make my decision-making better?